microsoft/fluentui/packages/react-utils/README.md

-# @fluentui/react-compose

-`@fluentui/react-compose` is a library of utilities for composing Fluent UI components.
+A library of utilities for composing Fluent UI components.

 ## A basic component walkthrough